|Even though clambakes traditionally take place outside, you can easily prepare this delectable summer feast in your NYC apartment.|

-Fortunately, the weather held out last week when I attended my first New York City rooftop clambake at the home of The Lovely Diaries blogger Danielle Fichera.
+Fortunately, the weather held out last week when I attended my first New York City rooftop clambake at the home of Danielle Fichera.
 Her childhood friend Mary McAuley, also the creator of Clambake Chardonnay, worked magic in the kitchen and shared a list of practical tips that I want to pass along.
 Regardless of location, these ideas will surely turn an ordinary meal into a seasonal feast that you and your guests won’t soon forget, whether you’re in the city, at the beach, inside or out.

 1. Don’t be a slave to the recipe.